Bi-weekly has two different definitions: Twice a week, or once every two weeks.

-A recently discovered deep sea snail, the Scaly-Food Gastropod, has a shell that is impressively developed.
+A recently discovered deep-sea snail, the Scaly-Foot Gastropod, has a shell that is impressively developed.
 So much so, that the U.S. military is trying to use its design to inspire defensive layers in military armor.

 There are over 6,000 known species of grass.

 The total weight of all air on Earth is 11 quintillion pounds.